Joouis/Joouis.github.io/readme.markdown

-This is the homepage of Joou, it modified from the Panos Sakkos' [template](https://github.com/PanosSakkos/personal-jekyll-theme).
+This is the homepage of Joou, it is modified from the Panos Sakkos' [template](https://github.com/PanosSakkos/personal-jekyll-theme).